Code of Conduct

 The Board retains its authority to suspend students, but places primary responsibility for the suspension of students with the Superintendent and the Principals.

 Any staff member may recommend to their respective Principal that a student be suspended.
 All staff members must immediately report and refer a violent student to the Principal or their designee for a violation of the code of conduct.
-All recommendations and referrals shall be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
+All recommendations and referrals will be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
 In such cases a written report is to be prepared as soon as possible by the staff member recommending the suspension.

-The Superintendent, Principal, or their designee, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.
+The Superintendent, Principal, or their designee, upon receiving a recommendation or referral for suspension or when processing a case for suspension, will gather the facts relevant to the matter and record them for subsequent presentation, if necessary.

+a.
 Short term (five days or less) Suspension from School

 When the Principal (referred to as the “suspending authority”) decides to suspend a student charged with misconduct for five days or less pursuant to Education Law §3214(3), the suspending authority or their designee, must immediately notify the student orally.
 If the student denies the misconduct, the suspending authority or their designee, must provide an explanation of the basis for the suspension.
 The suspending authority must also notify the student’s parents in writing that the student will be suspended from school.
 The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to implement a suspension at the last known address for the parents.
 Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting the parents.